 Where to Get Started: Social media managers can work full-time for a company, freelance and work for several clients at once, or work full-time for a consulting firm that provides social media management to other companies.

-You can learn more about the different types of social media jobs (and what they pay) in this post.
+See our article to learn more about the different types of social media jobs (and what they pay).

 Summary: A social media manager oversees the various aspects of a company’s social media presence.
 Job duties can include creating marketing campaigns, writing posts, scheduling content, and engaging with followers.